Hollandsche Beton Groep: History

-In February 2002, the whole group was the subject of a takeover bid by Spain's Dragados Group that was cleared by European competition authorities in April 2002.
-However, the deal was short-lived - in June 2002, Dragados sold off HBG to Dutch group Royal BAM NBM to form the Koninklijke BAM Groep and pave the way for Dragados's merger with a domestic competitor, ACS.
-In 2008, HBG was rebranded as BAM; the UK civil engineering business became BAM Nuttall, while HBG Construction became BAM Construct UK.
+In February 2002, the whole group was the subject of a takeover bid by Spain's Dragados Group under a deal that was cleared by the European Commission during April 2002.
+However, this deal was short-lived; in June 2002, Dragados sold off HBG to the Dutch group Royal BAM NBM to form the Koninklijke BAM Groep, and pave the way for Dragados's merger with the Spanish-based competitor, ACS.
+During 2008, HBG was rebranded as BAM; the British civil engineering business became BAM Nuttall, while HBG Construction became BAM Construct UK.